explore

 Pro Tip: When I did this hike, the Google Map directions took me to a spot on the road about half a mile from the trailhead.
 It was confusing because there is actually a small trail at the place Google stops you -presumably from other people getting the same incorrect directions and trying to make their way up to the lookout.
 Instead, continue up the forest road, the trailhead will be obvious!
 There is a sign, as well as ample space for parking.

 Get Involved: High Rock Lookout is managed by the White Pass Country Museum and Historical Society in partnership with the Gifford Pinchot National Forest, and other volunteer groups.
-If you would like to volunteer your time or money to help restore the lookout please contact the White Pass Country Historical Society.
+If you would like to volunteer your time or money to help restore this fire lookout tower in Washington State please contact the White Pass Country Historical Society.

 Distance: 3.2 miles RT (according to the sign at the trailhead, but my watch gave me closer to 4 miles)